capactio/capact/cmd/cli/docs/capact_alpha_content_interface.md

 ### Options

 ```
   -h, --help              help for interface
+  -r, --revision string   Revision of the Interface manifest (default "0.1.0")
 ```

 ### Options inherited from parent commands